 Like I do on most train rides, I was sitting at a table, with two seats on each side.
 Sitting across from me was a Black man, probably about 50 years old, dressed professionally.
-Next to him was a lady of Asian decent, probaby mid-40’s, also dressed professionally.
-Sitting next to me was a caucasian man who appeared to be in his late 20’s, in a hoodie and jeans, wearing a hat.
+Next to him was a lady of Asian descent, probaby mid-40’s, also dressed professionally.
+Sitting next to me was a Caucasian man who appeared to be in his late 20’s, in a hoodie and jeans, wearing a hat.

 It was the first time I really even noticed who I was sitting with.
 Granted I had been on the train for only about 20 minutes at this point, but it was the first time I really looked at the people who were with me at the table.
 With my headphones in and my laptop open, I had been oblivious to my surroundings.

 I began to wonder what each of their stories were.
 Where they were from.
 Why they were headed to the nation’s capital.
 What was on their hearts.
 On the outside we all had noticeable differences, but on the inside I’m certain there were so many similarities.

 In reflecting on the video, I began to think about the times where my own heart was heavy, but I did my best to fake it.
 The times my heart was hurting, but life had to go on.
 Or, the greatest of days and feelings of complete joy.
 The times I had gone through everyday life, smiling on the outside, yet crying on the inside.
 The times that some of the hidden stories in the video had been mine.
 The times that I had thought, “If they only knew… If they only understood…”